arcavios/scooze/docs/setup.md

 ???+ note

     Your local database can be stored wherever you want, but make sure you create the directory first.
-This is commonly stored at `./data/db`
+This is commonly stored at `/data/db`

 Run the MongoDB server like this:

 ``` shell
 mongod --dbpath path/to/db/
 ```

+## TODO: add section about running uvicorn / swagger docs / REST API and how to use it

 ## Using the CLI